-To complete the homework please read the lesson and fill out the form at the bottom of this page.
+To complete the homework please listen to the talk, read the lesson, and fill out the form at the bottom of this page.
 Thank you!

 1. Everything we believe in Christianity is based on a person, Jesus Christ.
 We are not a religion based on a system of beliefs, an ideology.
 We are not a political party, or a popular movement.
 We believe that Jesus of Nazareth, Who, as a proven historical fact, lived 2000 years ago, is our Savior and Lord, that He is fully God and fully man.
 We base this on what Jesus said about Himself.
 Logically, there are only three options to Who Jesus is.
 He was either a liar, a lunatic or He is our Lord.
 (John 14:6)

 2. The covenants of the Old Testament led to and are fulfilled in Jesus Christ, who is fully God and fully man, like us in all things except sin.
 Christ is the fulfillment of God's plan of salvation (Matthew 5:17).
 Christ didn't just come out of nowhere - through God the Father, He planned on saving man and bringing man into eternal life.

 3. Christ died for us out of love: He loves each one of us personally and wants us to be forever with Him in paradise.
 No matter what your image or understanding of Christ is, the bottom line to Jesus is His love for us - there is nothing in the universe as powerful, nor as real.
 (Romans 5:8) Christ would have died for you and you alone, even if you were the only person who existed.
 Our salvation - our ability to be God's own children - is possible by the passion, death and resurrection of Jesus Christ in the Paschal Mystery (1 Corinthians 5:7).